 Under United States federal law, most notably Title IX and the Clery Act, students are guaranteed a right to education free from sexual violence and harassment.
-In the case such violence does occur, colleges and universities are required to respond to the various needs of survivors, which sometimes include academic, housing, and employment accommodations, as well as counseling and other support services.
-Campuses must have grievance procedures in place for survivors to take disciplinary action against their assailants.

 Despite these legal guarantees, schools across the country continue to tolerate campus violence and mistreat survivors.

 Based on our own experiences we know that students’ knowledge of their rights to educations free from violence is an essential tool for ensuring justice both for individuals and on a systemic level.
-Survivor-activists who “know their IX” can advocate for themselves when reporting violence, demand that their schools live up to their legal responsibilities, and push for campus-wide change if students’ rights are not respected.
+Survivors who “know their IX” can advocate for themselves when reporting violence, demand that their schools live up to their legal responsibilities, and push for campus-wide change if students’ rights are not respected.

 On this site you’ll find informational resources about dealing with and combating sexual assault, harassment, and abuse on college and university campuses.
 Our site will direct you to resources based on your goals, which we’ve divided into four general categories:

 - Changing your school through Title IX, the Clery Act, and/or other activist strategies